vackosar/vackosar.github.io/_posts/2019-03-03-Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.md

 ---
 layout: post
-title: "Thinkpad P52 vs ZBook 15 G5 vs Precision 7530"
+title: Thinkpad P52 vs ZBook 15 G5 vs Precision 7530
 date: 2019-03-03
 categories: electronics
 description: This is my experience working on the best mobile workstation of 2019 with specs matching Thinkpad P52 and ZBook 15 G5.